Jwakers/articuria/README.md

 - [x] Test the database connection with Supabase in the production environment.
 - [x] Setup cloudflare webhook
 - [x] Add meta data to all pages
-- [ ] Video limit reached is not outputting a user friendly error on production

 ## 10. Testing and QA